Atsvb/MLforArts/Audio pattern extractor-generator in Python/README.md

 (using https://github.com/tyiannak/pyAudioAnalysis by Theodoros Giannakopoulos) for each beat.
 We use k-means to cluster the beats according to these features.
 We use this clustering to classify the beats from other wav files and we generate a sequence of beats related to this new file but played by the training beats.

+This is a work in progress.
+Next I will use LSTM to generate the sequences from the training beats.